Grimnia/FriendandFamily-PerfectWeek/README.md

 To have the project you just need to clone the repo in your computer and npm install

-I made this app with rsanmartin1991 and Grimnia
+I made this app with adrimonasterios, rsanmartin1991 and Grimnia